RaspberryPiFoundation/Bits/src/styles/settings/README.md

 ## Colors

-These are the standard colours used for our branding, however the list is not exhaustive, and now colours may be introduced where appropriate.
+These are the standard colors used for our branding, however the list is not exhaustive, and new colors may be introduced where appropriate.

 | Color Name | HEX Code  |
 |:--|:--|